kingsdigitallab/kdl/frontend/src/projects/2025-09-01-federation-of-compute-and-infrastructures-in-the-arts-and-humanities.md

 - stakeholders’ event enabling participants to contribute best practices, current needs, workflows, and prediction of future needs regarding DRI federation;
 - testing a federated service prototype using HPC infrastructure.

+The project team has published a report  into Communities and Digital Research Practice ([Rodriguez Echavarria, K., Samaroudi, M., Jakeman, N., Ciula, A., & Penn, P. (2026).
+Federated Digital Research Infrastructures (DRI) for the Arts and Humanities Communities.
+Zenodo](https://doi.org/10.5281/zenodo.20667275)).
 As an outcome, the project will contribute to the development of a strategic roadmap for a national federated compute service including computation and data federation which supports the research of the A&H communities.